fmatthew5876/stdcxx-bitops/README.md

 First as noted earlier, there is no primitive for rotational shifts even though these shifts can be found in the instruction set of almost every machine.
 Second,
-`operator>>` for signed types has implementation defined behavior with regards to filling in the high order bits, making it nearly useless for portable code.
+`operator>>` for signed types has implementation defined behavior with regards to filling in the high order bits, making it nearly useless when writing portable code.
 Writing a portable arithmetic right shift cumbersome at best and inefficient at worst.
-Finally, performing a logical right shift on a signed quantity is also cumbersome because it requires an ugly cast.
+Finally, performing a logical right shift on a signed quantity is also cumbersome because it requires casts which obscure the meaning of the code.

 #### List of Functions